 - How to create a Facebook Custom Audience

 - How to optimize your Facebook audiences for higher ROI

 When setting up a Facebook ad campaign, you first need to select the Facebook campaign objective and the page you’d like to advertise.

 Up next, it’s time to set up your audience targeting.

 With all the tips and hacks that you’ll find in this chapter, you’ll be able to reach highly interested audiences with relevant offers!

-Facebook Buyer Personas – Why Do You Need Them?If you’re unsure what’s a Facebook buyer persona, here’s how HubSpot explains it:
+Facebook Buyer Personas – Why Do You Need Them?If you’re unsure what’s a Facebook buyer persona, here’s how our experts explains it: